tencentyun/intlcloud-documents/yehe_doc/域名与网站/SSL 证书/购买指南/购买流程_intl_en.md

-Before purchasing a certificate, it is important to understand the differences between certificate types and domain name types and choose the appropriate certificate based on your actual needs.
-The following introduces the procedure for purchasing a certificate.
+We recommend that you take the time to understand the differences between the different certificate types and domain name types so that you can purchase the appropriate certificate for your actual needs.
+The following details the process of purchasing a certificate.

->?
-The SSL certificate purchase page is not available to all users currently.
-If you want to purchase a SSL certificate, please [contact sales](https://intl.cloud.tencent.com/contact-sales) and we will come back to you soon.

-### Step 1: go to the SSL certificate purchase page
+### Step 1.
+Go to the SSL certificate purchase page
 1. Log in to the [SSL Certificate Service console](https://console.cloud.tencent.com/ssl).
-On the **Certificate Management** page, click **Purchase Certificate** to go to the SSL certificate purchase page.
-2. Read the information on the SSL certificate purchase page.
+2. Click **Purchase Certificate** to view the detailed certificate configuration and pricing information, as shown in the following image:
 ![](https://main.qcloudimg.com/raw/6e6fe4d37a533f2b81f1f70abf76ef8f.png)
+>?You can set **Projects** and **Tags** to facilitate resource management for your Tencent Cloud account.
+For more information on adding a tag, please see [Managing Tags](https://intl.cloud.tencent.com/document/product/651/32583).

-### Step 2: select the certificate type and brand
+### Step 2.
+Select the certificate type and brand
-1. Select a certificate type that best fits with your industry and actual needs.
-For more information on certificate types, see [Certificate Type Selection Cases](https://intl.cloud.tencent.com/document/product/1007/37811).
+1. Select a certificate type that best fits your industry and actual needs.
+For more information about certificate types, please see [Selecting Certificate Types](https://intl.cloud.tencent.com/document/product/1007/37811).
 2. Select a certificate brand.
-For more information about certificate brands, see [Certificate Brands](https://intl.cloud.tencent.com/document/product/1007/37810).
+For more information, please see [Certificate Brands](https://intl.cloud.tencent.com/document/product/1007/37810).

-### Step 3: select the domain name type and the number of domain names supported
+### Step 3.
+Select the domain name type and the number of domain names supported
 <table>
 <tr>
 <th>Domain Name Type</th>